b-fuze/lces/README.md

    Number.
 The windows innercontent (NOT the window itself) container's overall height.

-All the listed properties are LCES states
+All the listed properties are LCES states.

 ### Window methods